damianhakert/damianhakert.github.io/source/posts/2016-06-16-get-started-with-openshift-origin-3-and-gitlab.html.md

 ```

 >
-The `-n openshift` flag is a trick to make the template available to all
+The `-n openshift` namespace flag is a trick to make the template available to all
 projects.
 If you recall from when we created the `gitlab` project, `oc` switched
 to it automatically, and that can be verified by the `oc status` command.
 If
 you omit the namespace flag, the application will be available only to the